isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Application Process.md

 <p><strong><u>Outcome</u></strong>
 </p>
 <p>A letter or email notifying the outcome of the application will be sent
-to the applicant by<strong> Wednesday, 30 August 2024</strong>.
+to the applicant by<strong> Friday, 30 August 2024</strong>.
 The letter or email will indicate whether the applicant has been given a Confirmed Offer, put on the Waiting List or not accepted.</p>
 <p></p>